CopernicusHaven/FE-26-1/README.md

 # DaffaCinema
 Built by Daffa Ramaditya by using **Next.js 14**, **TMDB API**, and **Tailwind CSS**.

 # 01. Starting Points

-1. Clone or extract the project
+1. Clone or extract the project.
 2. Install this:
    ```bash
    npm install